DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 ## Preparing the cube data

-Note that the cube data is arranged differently compared to previous tutoruials - we don’t need vertex and index buffers, the mesh shader will read the data from the shader resource directly.
+In this tutorail the cube data is arranged differently compared to the previous ones - we don’t need vertex and index buffers, the mesh shader will read the data from the shader resource directly.
 We keep all data in a constant buffer because we only have one small mesh.
 However, a real application should use a structured or an unordered access buffer.
-All elements in the array in the constant buffer must be aligned to 16 bytes.
+All elements in the array in the constant buffer must be 16-byte aligned.

 ```cpp
 struct CubeData